patmejia/soil_data_research/README.md

 Created with [DALL·E](https://labs.openai.com/s/MXs5BGiumacsHINDgiS3bOGg)

-The purpose of this series of articles is to explore a path from data collection and analysis to data visualization and machine learning.
+The purpose of this series of articles is to explore a path from data collection to data visualization and machine learning.

 My background is in operations, analysis, and mathematics.
 Particular interest to me is the environment and the field of soil science concerning the **health** of the soil system.